 Suit: It consists of square shaped black spandex shorts without any logos.
 All posing suits will be subject to prior inspection.

-Notable World-Class Champions: Steve Reeves (Golden Era), Conner Rush (Current Era)
+Notable World-Class Champions: Steve Reeves (Golden Era), Jay Kenny-Wright (Current Era)